uclagamelab/MeshCreator/README.txt

 - threshold for pixel on slider in the inspector
 - output island and hole information
 - dropdown list for 2d vs 3d object creation
-- dropdown list for boxes, mesh, AABB, none
+- dropdown list for collider selection
 - match terminology in inspector
 - turn off rigidbody by default
 - circle packing for cylinder colliders
 - holes in mesh via poly2tri
 - full code cleanup and comments
-DONE 8/2/13 - - dropdown list for 2d vs 3d object creation in wizard
-DONE 8/2/13 - remove sizing in wizard and inspector DONE - game lab logo and link - branding
+DONE 8/2/13 - dropdown list for collider selection in wizard DONE 8/2/13 - dropdown list for 2d vs 3d object creation in wizard DONE 8/2/13 - remove sizing in wizard and inspector DONE - game lab logo and link - branding